sebseager/cryoem-picker-eval/guides/topaz.md

 ## Summary

 Topaz is available as a conda package.
+We used Python 3.6 for this installation.

 The Topaz paper can be found [here](https://doi.org/10.1038/s41592-019-0575-8).
 Refer also to the [GitHub repo](https://github.com/tbepler/topaz), the [web-based GUI](https://emgweb.nysbc.org/topaz.html) for generating Topaz commands, and the [tutorials](https://github.com/tbepler/topaz/tree/master/tutorial) included in the Topaz repo for more information.
 The following guide is drawn in part from these resources.